 For the most part though, the service was very transactional.
 Nothing terribly wrong about it, a little indifferent, and nothing memorable making me want to go back.

 During my second visit, I noticed a lot of people coming in to order combination dinners for one, to go.
 Sweet and sour chicken balls seemed to be a favourite.
 The food for these combination dinners is prepared in advance and kept warm at the end of their bar for easy access, but when I stood at the bar waiting to pay, I examined the food very carefully and it didn’t look too bad.

 The restaurant didn’t have real chopsticks either (just disposable wooden ones), so if it wasn’t already, it immediately became obvious that take-out and delivery is their mainstay.

 The bathroom in the basement revealed a lot about Dragon Delight.
 It was smelly, dark, poorly maintained and not very clean.
 Though I didn’t need to use it, I had a look in the toilet stall and there was absolutely no light in there.
 Scary!

 When looking for their Dinesafe information for this review, I noticed Dragon Delight has quite a history of yellow/conditional passes, and even when they do pass inspection with a green, they still have a lot of issues.
 After seeing their bathroom, I’m not at all surprised, but they do hide it well in the appearance of their dining room…

 825 St. Clair Avenue West

 While the food I had at Dragon Delight wasn’t terrible, in the end it’s sort of the same verdict as with Spicy & Sweet Chinese Restaurant — there are just too many great restaurants in this area that eating here doesn’t make any sense.
-In the future, I’ll probably just hop on the TTC and head to Chinatown when I want Chinese food.
+In the future, I’ll just hop on the TTC and head to Chinatown when I want Chinese food.